Call for Proposals for the 129th Annual Meeting of the AHA

 Proposals must be submitted electronically.
 Full instructions for doing so can be found at "Instructions for Submitting Proposals."
 With the exception of foreign scholars and scholars from other disciplines, all persons appearing on the program must be members of the AHA.
 Proposals must be submitted in their completed form (that is, with full information concerning all participants and their presentations) by midnight, Pacific Standard Time, on February 15, 2014.
 Proposals cannot be submitted after the deadline has passed; the system will be closed to submissions and will not accept them.

 Questions about the content of proposals should be directed to the Program Committee co-chairs Francesca Trivellato and Andrew Sartori.
-Questions about policies, modes of presentation, and the electronic submissions process should be directed to the 2015 Program Committee.
+Questions about policies, modes of presentation, and the electronic submissions process should be directed to the AHA Staff.

 —Jan E. Goldstein (Univ. of Chicago) is the president-elect of the AHA; she will be presiding over the 129th annual meeting.
 Francesca Trivellato (Yale Univ.) is the chair and Andrew S. Sartori (New York Univ.) is the co-chair of the 2015 Program Committee.